 For businesses and their cash management processes, this could cause a bit of a headache.
 Your cash handling process, and cash counting equipment will probably need an update to be able to process the new 20 Euro note accurately and efficiently.
 And, given that the 20 euro note is the most widely used denomination across Europe, failure to do so could have dramatic consequences.

-Tellermate customers will be able to make a small adjustment to their cash counting machines in order to process the new note.
+Tellermate customers will be able to make a small adjustment to their Money Counting Machines in order to process the new note.
 Customers should look out for instructions and advice on this, which you will receive soon.

 For the vast majority of users the only change will be to limit the number of new notes placed on the unit to 5 (when counting new notes or new mixed in with of old) for a temporary period.
 This very slight change in process will enable the machine to adjust to the new notes automatically, without the need to make a change to the unit itself.

 If you have any questions, get in touch with our Customer Service team, who will be able to talk you through the upgrade to your Tellermate cash counters.